Population vs. Full-Time Employees (OLD VERSION)

 Finance and Operations

-2 comments on "Population vs. Full-Time Employees"
+2 comments on "Population vs. Full-Time Employees (OLD VERSION)"

 1. Hi, Marty!
 Sorry for the delayed response.
 Although I don’t have the data specifically for what’s being built at specific locations around the Town yet, I do have a link that might help you get that information.
 Here’s a mapping tool of all the Planning and Zoning cases for specific parcels in Gilbert.
 If you click on each point, you won’t see exactly what’s being built there but you’ll at least see a summary of the type of development or plan for that area.
 I hope that helps!!